PelionIoT/meta-parsec/README.md

 # meta-parsec layer

-This layer contains recipes for the Parsec service with either a hardware TPM or a software TPM or a PKCS11 provider service.
+This layer contains recipes for the Parsec service with either a hardware TPM or a PKCS11 provider service.

 ## Hardware TPM Provider